-North Western Universities Purchasing Consortium (NWUPC) is a non-profit professional buying organisation owned by its Members, for its Members.
-NWUPC exists to generate savings and better value for our Members through the collaborative procurement of goods and services.
-NWUPC is committed to acquiring goods and services for its Members in the higher and further education, arts, sciences, health and cultural sectors without causing harm to others.
-In so doing, NWUPC is committed to supporting the UK Government's Action Plan to implement the UN Guiding Principles on Business and Human Rights.
+North Western Universities Purchasing Consortium (NWUPC Ltd) is a non-profit, professional buying organisation owned by its Members, for its Members, in the higher and further education, arts, sciences, health and cultural sectors.
+NWUPC Ltd exists to provide a structure for its members mutually to secure value for money through the collaborative procurement of goods and services, without causing harm to others.